BDC Hamburger Icon

 Many businesses accept Apple Pay to provide fast, contactless payments that dramatically improve the customer waiting experience while enhancing convenience and satisfaction.

-Samsung Pay is another digital wallet.
-Like Google Pay, it’s compatible with Android devices.
-However, its device compatibility is much more specific to select Samsung Android mobile devices running Android 5.0 or higher, with the latest version of Samsung Gear installed.
+Like Google Wallet, Samsung Wallet is compatible with Android devices.
+However, its device compatibility is much more specific to select Samsung Android mobile devices that run Android 9 or later and support NFC mobile payments.

-Samsung Pay uses both NFC and magnetic secure transmission (MST) technology.
-MST technology emits a magnetic signal that acts like the magnetic stripe you find on most credit cards.
-This allows you to use this electronic wallet at more terminals than some similar applications allow, but it will not work at gas station pumps or ATMs where you physically stick your card into a reader.
+Samsung Wallet uses both NFC and magnetic secure transmission (MST) technology.
+MST technology emits a magnetic signal that acts like the magnetic stripe on most credit cards.
+This allows you to use this electronic wallet at more terminals than some similar applications allow.
+However, it does not work at gas station pumps or ATMs where you physically insert your card into a reader.

-Like Apple Pay and Google Pay, Samsung Pay relies on a “wallet” app to store payment information.
-Add any qualifying Visa, Mastercard, American Express and Discover credit cards to your Samsung Wallet.
-More than 1,000 banks and credit unions support Samsung Pay, including Chase, Navy Federal Credit Union, TD Bank and U.S. Bank.
-You can also add gift cards and loyalty cards.
+To get started, add any qualifying Visa, Mastercard, American Express and Discover credit cards to your Samsung Wallet.
+More than 1,000 banks and credit unions — including Chase, Navy Federal Credit Union, TD Bank and U.S. Bank — support Samsung Wallet.
+Additionally, you can add gift cards and loyalty cards for seamless transactions.

 Here’s how it works:

-1. Open the Samsung Pay app by swiping up from the bottom of the screen.
+1. Open Samsung Wallet by swiping up from the bottom of the screen.

 2. You’ll see your default card.
 Swipe to choose another card.